Federal Direct Student Loans

 Types of Federal Direct Student Loans

 Subsidized Direct Loan is based on "financial need" as determined by the FAFSA.
-The government pays the interest for you as long as you remain enrolled at least six credit hours in a degree seeking program and meet all other eligibility requirements.
+The government pays the interest for you as long as you remain enrolled at least six credit hours in a degree-seeking program and meet all other eligibility requirements.
 The amount you can borrow during each academic year is based on your grade level.

 If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you may receive these loans.
-Generally, a first-time borrower is one who did not have an outstanding balance or principle or interest on a Direct Loan on July 1, 2013.
-If this limit applies to you, you may not receive Subsidized Direct Loans for more that 150 percent of the published length of your program.
+Generally, a first-time borrower is one who did not have an outstanding balance or principal or interest on a Direct Loan on July 1, 2013.
+If this limit applies to you, you may not receive Subsidized Direct Loans for more than 150 percent of the published length of your program.
 This is called your "maximum eligibility period."
-You can find the published length of your program of study in our college academic catalog on-line.
-For example, is you are enrolled in a two-year academic program, the maximum eligibility period for which you can receive a Subsidized Direct Loan is three years (150 percent of two years = three years).
+You can find the published length of your program of study in our college academic catalog online.
+For example, if you are enrolled in a two-year academic program, the maximum eligibility period for which you can receive a Subsidized Direct Loan is three years (150 percent of two years = three years).

 Because your maximum eligibility period is based on the length of your current program of study your maximum eligibility period can change, if you change to a program that has a different length.
 Also, if you receive Subsidized Direct Loans for one program and then change to another program the loans you received for the earlier program will generally count towards your new maximum eligibility period.